-In our F&G segment, we account for our investments in unconsolidated affiliates (primarily limited partnerships) using the equity method and use net asset value ("NAV") as a practical expedient to determine the carrying value.
+In our F&G segment, we primarily account for our investments in unconsolidated affiliates (primarily limited partnerships) using the equity method, where the cost is initially recorded as an investment in the entity.
+Adjustments to the carrying amount reflect our pro rata ownership percentage of the operating results as indicated by NAV in the limited partnership financial statements.
 Income from investments in unconsolidated affiliates is included within Interest and investment income in the accompanying Consolidated Statements of Earnings.
-Recognition of income is delayed due to the availability of the related financial statements, which are obtained from the general partner generally on a one to three-month delay.
+Recognition of income and adjustments to the carrying amount are delayed due to the availability of the related financial statements, which are obtained from the general partner generally on a one to three-month delay.
 Management meets quarterly with the general partner to determine whether any credit or other market events have occurred since prior quarter financial statements to ensure any material events are properly included in current quarter valuation and investment income.
 In our title business we account for our Investments in unconsolidated affiliates using the equity method of accounting and earnings on our investments in unconsolidated affiliates are recorded within Equity in earnings of unconsolidated affiliates within the Consolidated Statements of Earnings.